 A town the size of Bellefonte along with the services currently provided does not need a large government operation; however, services should be delivered in a quality, cost-effective way that meets the needs of the community.
-As new services are added or future needs of the citizens occur, the Town Commission needs to reevaluate the government infrastructure to ensure the proper resources are available.
+As new services are added or future needs of the citizens occur, the Town Commission

-- 1. Explore the development of an official procedure for periodic review of services and associated resources necessary for those services - 2.
-For new services or operational needs, an analysis of necessary resources must be included in the proposal
+- 1. Explore the development of an official procedure for periodic review of services and associated resources necessary for those services. - 2.
+For new services or operational needs, an analysis of necessary resources must be included in the proposal.